dendronhq/dendron-site/vault/dendron.release.2021-04-05.md

 - general performance and stability improvements

 ### Spring Cleaning
-- Dendron's default behavior is to create a new note via wiki links when [go to definition](https://tomassetti.me/go-to-definition-in-the-language-server-protocol/) is invoked. this has some annoying [side effects](https://github.com/dendronhq/dendron/issues/564) which we're fixing by creating a [[dedicated command|dendron.release.changelog#goto-note-command]] for wiki link navigation.
+- Dendron's default behavior is to create a new note via wiki links when [go to definition](https://tomassetti.me/go-to-definition-in-the-language-server-protocol/) is invoked. this has some annoying [side effects](https://github.com/dendronhq/dendron/issues/564) which we're fixing by creating a [[dedicated command|changelog#goto-note-command]] for wiki link navigation.
 If you're currently relying on `GoToDefinition` to handle creating new notes, know this functionality will go away in future releases.
 Instead, use the new `Goto Note` command

 ### Community